w3c/secure-payment-confirmation/explainer.md

 1. It requires the ??? to be present in the transaction (e.g. via an embedded iframe), which increases user friction and lowers conversion rates.
-1. The generated assertion contains no payments-related information, which could be useful to meet e.g. [Dynamic Linking] requirements.
+1. The generated assertion contains no payments-related information, so it cannot be used as-is to fulfill regulatory requirements to provide evidence of user content (e.g. [Dynamic Linking] requirements).
-1. WebAuthn does not allow credential creation in a cross-origin iframe, thus excluding a useful onboarding flow - enrolling a Customer after they have completed a traditional authentication flow (e.g. via SMS OTP).
+1. WebAuthn does not allow credential creation in a cross-origin iframe, thus excluding a useful onboarding flow - enrolling a Customer after they have completed a traditional authentication flow (e.g. via SMS OTP), without the friction of redirecting them to the bank's site or app.

 This proposal attempts to provide an authentication solution for online payments that is both as strong and low-friction as WebAuthn, whilst also